Knowledge base

 - To share it publicly using a simple shortcut to it, refer to this other guide.

-This guide explains how to connect the Outlook 2010 email application to an email address hosted by Infomaniak.
+This guide explains how to connect the desktop app Outlook 2010 (Windows desktop application) to an email address hosted by Infomaniak.

 Prerequisites